digi-ron/AU-Falcon-SPUD-Project/Electrical/BrakeSwitch/BrakeSwitch.md

 Follow the below steps to replace your brake switch:

-> These steps are easiest completed with the driver seat removed, but can be done from the side of the car or by laying upside-down on the drive seat, depending on your flexibility
+> These steps are easiest completed with the driver seat removed, but can be done from the side of the car or by laying upside-down on the front-drivers seat, depending on your flexibility
 {: .block-note}

 1. Find and remove the yellow retaining pin from the end of the brake pedal shaft, located on the passenger-side of the brake pedal lever, towards the top.